 Rice milk is fortified with vitamin D and may contain added sugar.

 Some research has shown evidence of growth failure in young children consuming rice milk due to its poor protein, fat, calorie, and vitamin/mineral content.

 There are also questions about the amount of arsenic in rice products, including rice cereal, rice cakes and crackers, and rice milk.

 If it is necessary for your young child to consume rice milk (ie., due to a food allergy), be sure to consult with a Registered Dietitian (RD) or your pediatrician (MD) so that proper attention can be given to ensuring your child’s overall nutrient needs are being met and any exposure to arsenic is minimized.

 Related: Arsenic in Rice, Not so Nice

-Hemp milk is a grain-based milk made from the cannabis plant.
+Hemp milk is a vegan milk made from the cannabis plant.
 It contains omega-3 fatty acids and is also a source of iron, vitamin B12, magnesium, calcium and vitamin D.